House of Cards (1968 film): Shooting

 Filming started in August 1967 in Paris.
 Shortly into filming, Renzi withdrew for personal reasons and was replaced by Inger Stevens.
 In September, the unit moved to Rome.

 During filming, Peppard joked that the film should be called The Running Jumping and Never Standing Still Film.

 Reception

 The Los Angeles Times called House of Cards "a mildly diverting so-so adventure movie that could have been so much better."

 Home media

 This film has never been released in North America on VHS or DVD, though it has been released on DVD in France (Bach Films, 2007), Germany (Mondo Entertainment, 2009) and Italy (Sinister Film, 2013).
+A Region B Blu-ray edition with audio commentary was released by Australian company Via Vision in 2021.